DecentralizedDerivatives/DRCT_standard/README.md

 A functioning risk transfer market is the backbone of an advanced market economy.
 Whether it’s businesses needing to hedge currency risk or parties seeking exposure to a certain asset, a derivatives market is imperative for longer term planning and risk mitigation for a financial system.

-DRCT contracts provide a decentralized option (pun intended) for derivatives that bear no counterparty risk (fully collateralized) are not exchange specific (it produces ERC20 compliant tokens that can be traded on a centralized or decentralized exchange) and bring efficiency to the traditional system.
+DRCT contracts provide a decentralized option (pun intended) for derivatives that bear no counterparty risk (fully collateralized), are not exchange specific (it produces ERC20 compliant tokens that can be traded on a centralized or decentralized exchange) and bring efficiency to the traditional system.
 Currently, if two parties want to hedge or transfer risk, that seemingly simple transaction looks like this:

 ![Derivatives old model](./public/DerivativesOldModel.png)